-Second best is a touching and moving masterpiece directed by Chris Menges.
-The plot reminded me of another great British movie – “Dear Frankie “.I guess it is that father–son relationship that makes movies like these two so special.
-The loyalty of the son both in the characters of Jimmy played by Nathan Yapp and Graham Holt (William Hurt) is touching and I am not ashamed to admit that there were moments of this movie which truly brought tears to my eyes.
+Second, best is a touching and moving masterpiece directed by Chris Menges.
+The plot reminded me of another great British movie – “Dear Frankie.
+“I guess it is that father–son relationship that makes movies like these two so special.
+The loyalty of the son, both in the characters of Jimmy, played by Nathan Yapp and Graham Holt (William Hurt), is touching, and I am not ashamed to admit that there were moments of this movie that truly brought tears to my eyes.

 One other reviewer wrote: